rorro6787/rorro6787/README.md

                 "I am incredibly interested in the workings of AI, whether it is exploring algorithms and techniques of " "machine learning and natural language processing.
-I constantly seek opportunities to learn and attend " "important events such as Talent Land (where I was a speaker alongside my faculty professor), ARITH 2024 " "(where I was staff), DES 2024, and various technology conferences on AI and cybersecurity held in Málaga.")
+I constantly seek opportunities to learn and attend " "important events such as Talent Land (where I was a speaker alongside my faculty professor), ARITH 2024 " "(where I was staff), DES 2024, YOLO Vision 2024 and and various technology conferences on AI and cybersecurity held in Málaga.")

 if __name__ == "__main__":
     rodrigo = Rodrigo()